ONSdigital/github-explorer/README.md

 GITHUB_TOKEN             # GitHub personal access token
 ```

+Run the application locally using the [Puma web server](https://puma.io/) with the command `bundle exec puma config.ru -C puma.rb` and access it using http://localhost:3000

 ### Token Scopes
 The GitHub personal access token for using this application requires the following scopes: